What is DCIM?

 Remember that the DCIM you select should allow for additional enhancements without having to undo or redo previous fixes.
 While adopting a single solution set is an excellent place to start, you may eventually wish to expand your capabilities.

-Make sure that the vendor you choose has flexibility in their DCIM architecture before you engage in a long-term commitment that is dependent on their solution.
+Make sure that the vendor you choose has flexibility in their DCIM architecture before engaging in a long-term commitment dependent on their solution.

 About Modius